squera/AP-class/src/full_files/c07_project.md

-From a high-level perspective, you have to program a trader bot that reads data from multiple currency markets and performs basic trading on them following a trading strategy that you have to implement.
+From a high-level perspective, you have to program a trader bot that reads data from multiple goods markets and performs basic trading on them following a trading strategy that you have to implement.
 The bot displays its strategy and its actions on the markets, reporting its earnings and its losses.